Religious Education Aims

 * Time and opportunities are given for personal prayer.

-* Our Faith council gather together every half term to discuss the faith in our school.
+* Our Faith council gather together regularly to discuss the faith in our school.

 At the Rosary, the children receive three Sacraments: